urban-tep/DDF-SDD/source/groups/group___apel.rst

 We use this system in TEP to record the usage on the different resources provider of the platform in order to provide a central accounting mechanism for the platform.

-This component contains the sub-compoenents described in the following sections.
+This component contains the sub-components described in the following sections.

 .. toctree::